Church of the Transfiguration (Saluda, North Carolina)

 Church of the Transfiguration is a historic Episcopal church located at Henderson and Charles Streets in Saluda, Polk County, North Carolina.
+It is a parish of the Episcopal Diocese of Western North Carolina.
+The church reported 139 members in 2018 and 159 members in 2023; no membership statistics were reported in 2024 parochial reports.
+Plate and pledge income reported for the congregation in 2024 was $274,964.
+Average Sunday attendance (ASA) in 2024 was 73 persons.

-It was built in 1889, and is a one-story Carpenter Gothic-style church with a steeply pitched gable roof and board and batten siding.
+The church was built in 1889, and it is a one-story Carpenter Gothic-style church with a steeply pitched gable roof and board and batten siding.
 It features a two-tiered square corner bell tower and pointed arch stained glass windows.
 A vestry addition was built in 1968.
 It was added to the National Register of Historic Places in 1982.